technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 // -----------------------------------------------------------------------------
 // `switch`
 //
-// If a Variadic Value is used in a switch... ?
+// If a Variadic Value is used in a switch I have no idea.
+Help me!
 // -----------------------------------------------------------------------------
 ```